When isometry and equivalence for skew constacyclic codes coincide: Abstract

 \section{Abstract}

+We work in the setting of linear skew constacyclic codes over a commutative base ring $S$.
 We show that the notions of $(\de,\sigma)$-isometry and $(\de,\sigma)$-equivalence introduced by Ou-azzou \emph{et al} coincide for most skew $(\sigma,a)$-constacyclic codes of length $\de$.
-To prove this, we show that all Hamming-weight-preserving homomorphisms between their ambient algebras must have degree one when those algebras are nonassociative.
-We work in the general setting of commutative base rings $S$.
-As a consequence, we propose new definitions of equivalence and isometry of skew constacyclic codes that exactly capture all Hamming-preserving isomorphisms, and lead to tighter classifications.
-In the process we determine homomorphisms between nonassociative Petit algebras, prioritizing the algebras $\Sone{a}$, which give rise to skew constacyclic codes.
+To prove this, we show that all Hamming-weight preserving isomorphisms between their ambient rings which extend some automorphism $\tau$ of $S$ that commutes with $\sigma$ must have degree one, when those rings are not associative.
+In the process we determine isomorphisms between their nonassociative ambient rings, the Petit rings $\Sone{a}$, which give rise to skew constacyclic codes.
+As a consequence, we propose new definitions of equivalence and isometry of skew constacyclic codes that exactly capture all Hamming-weight preserving isomorphisms between the ambient rings of skew constacyclic codes which extend $\tau\in \Aut(S)$ that commute with $\sigma$, and lead to tighter classifications.